Andrei Bely

-Life
+Life and career

 Boris Bugaev was born in Moscow, into a prominent intellectual family.
 His father, Nikolai Bugaev, was a noted mathematician who is regarded as a founder of the Moscow school of mathematics.
 His mother, Aleksandra Dmitrievna (née Egorova), was not only highly intelligent but a famous society beauty, and the focus of considerable gossip.
 She was also a pianist, providing Bugaev his musical education at a young age.

 Young Boris grew up at the Arbat, a historical area in Moscow.
 He was a polymath whose interests included mathematics, biology, chemistry, music, philosophy, and literature.
 Bugaev attended university at the University of Moscow.
 He would go on to take part in both the Symbolist movement and the Russian school of neo-Kantianism.
 Bugaev became friendly with Alexander Blok and his wife; he fell in love with her, which caused tensions between the two poets.
-Buagev was invited but was unable to attend their wedding due to his father's death.
+Bugaev was invited but was unable to attend their wedding due to his father's death.

 Nikolai Bugaev was well known for his influential philosophical essays, in which he decried geometry and probability and trumpeted the virtues of hard analysis.
 Despite—or because of—his father's mathematical tastes, Boris Bugaev was fascinated by probability and particularly by entropy, a notion to which he frequently refers in works such as Kotik Letaev.

 As a young man, Bely was strongly influenced by his acquaintance with the family of philosopher Vladimir Solovyov, especially Vladimir's younger brother Mikhail, described in his long autobiographical poem The First Encounter (1921); the title is a reflection of Vladimir Solovyov's Three Encounters.
 It was Mikhail Solovyov who gave Bugaev his pseudonym Andrei Bely.

-In his later years Bely was influenced by Rudolf Steiner’s anthroposophy and became a personal friend of Steiner's.
+In his later years Bely was influenced by Rudolf Steiner's anthroposophy and became a personal friend of Steiner's.
 His ideas covering this philosophy included his attempts to connect Vladimir Solovyov's philosophical ideas with Steiner's Spiritual Science.
 One of his notions was the Eternal Feminine, which he equated it with the "world soul" and the "supra-individual ego", the ego shared by all individuals.
 He spent time between Switzerland, Germany, and Russia, during its revolution.
 He supported the Bolshevik rise to power and later dedicated his efforts to Soviet culture, serving on the Organizational Committee of the Union of Soviet Writers.
 He died, aged 53, in Moscow.
 Several of the numerous poems written in Moscow in January 1934 were inspired by Bely's death.